 If ‘Yes’, describe how the PIPS process monitor adherence to this guideline: (CD 11–69)

-G. Other Surgical Specialists
+G. Other Specialists

 1. For all patients being transferred for specialty care, such as burn care or replantation surgery, cardiopulmonary bypass capability, complex ophthalmologic surgery, or highcomplexity pelvic fractures, agreements with a similar or higherqualified verified trauma center should be in place.